Loverboy (Mariah Carey song): Sampling controversy

 Throughout 2000, Carey had already been writing and recording material for Glitter.
 During this period, she developed the concept for the album's lead single, "Loverboy".
 Originally, Carey had sampled the melody and hook from the 1978 Yellow Magic Orchestra song "Firecracker", using an interpolation of it throughout the chorus and introduction.
 In early theatrical trailers for Glitter, the original version of "Loverboy" was still featured.
-As Carey had ended her contract with Columbia Records, Jennifer Lopez was signed by Tommy Mottola and had begun recording material for her album, J.Lo (2001).According to The Inc.'s Irv Gotti, Mottola, head of Columbia and Carey's ex-husband, knew of Carey's usage of the "Firecracker" sample and attempted to have Lopez use the same sample before her.
+As Carey had ended her contract with Columbia Records, Jennifer Lopez was signed by Tommy Mottola and had begun recording material for her album, J.Lo (2001).
+According to The Inc.'s Irv Gotti, Mottola, head of Columbia and Carey's ex-husband, knew of Carey's usage of the "Firecracker" sample and attempted to have Lopez use the same sample before her.
 At the time, Carey had become increasingly paranoid over outside executives being informed about Glitter, especially following news of Mottola's "theft" of the song.

 When the music publishers for "Firecracker" were questioned, they admitted Carey had licensed usage of the sample first, and Lopez's team had signed for it over one month later, under Mottola's arrangement.
 Following the scandal, Carey was not able to use the original sample, as Lopez's album was to be released far earlier than Glitter.
 She subsequently changed the composition of "Loverboy" and incorporated a new sample, "Candy" by Cameo.

-The "Firecracker" sample was used by Lopez on her song "I'm Real", from her album J.Lo.
-The original version of "Loverboy" with the "Firecracker" sample was later included on Carey's 2020 compilation album The Rarities.
+The "Firecracker" sample ended up being used by Lopez on her song "I'm Real", from her album J.Lo, while the original version of Carey's "Loverboy" with the "Firecracker" sample was later included on her compilation album The Rarities (2020).